JuliaIskra/work-log-aggregator/README.md

 Parses work log and generates output in two modes.

 In day mode you can see how much time did you spend doing tasks during every day.
-Time is shown in absolute hours and in "focus factor hours".
-Focus factor hours are calculated based on the assumption that the work day is 8 hours.
-Also you can see focus factor in percent for each day.

-In month mode you can see how much time (in hours and in percents) did you spent doing your tasks during every month.
+In month mode you can see how much time (in hours and in percents) did you spend doing your tasks during every month.

 Example files are in `dev-resources`.